dvajs/dva/docs/guide/develop-complex-spa.md

 > Author: Xu Fei

 In dva's official repository, a tutorial is provided to cover some of the basic concepts of dva.
 In the real business development process, there are many scenarios that cannot be covered by those basic operations.
-This article attempts to enumerate some common requirements for dva implementation.
+This article attempts to enumerate some common use cases for dva implementations.

 ## Dynamically Loading Model